8 time management and organizational skills to master

 2. Prioritization

-Prioritization helps you complete the most important task in an order that can help you be productive and efficient.
+Prioritizing tasks helps you complete the most important work in an order that boosts both productivity and efficiency.

 When assigning priority to your tasks, you can consider factors like: